kaplana/cos126webv2/content/assignments/recursion.md

 	- use recursion that doesn't always recur from level `n` to level `n-1`
 	- draw between recursive calls, not just before or after all recursive calls
 	- use recursive level for secondary purpose (e.g., level dictates color)
-1. Your solutions should not mearly be minor  modifictions to `HTree`, `Sierpinski`, and `NestedCircles`, which allo have very similar structures to one another.
+1. Your solutions should not be based on minor  modifications to `HTree`, `Sierpinski`, and `NestedCircles`, which all have very similar structures to one another.
 1. You will also lose points if your artwork can be created just as easily without recursion (such as [`Factorial.java`](https://introcs.cs.princeton.edu/java/23recursion/Factorial.java.html)).
 If the recursive function-call tree for your method is a straight line, it probably falls under this category.
 1. You may use GIF, JPG, or PNG files in your artistic creation.
 If you do, be sure to submit them along with your other files.
 Make it clear in your `readme.txt` what part of the design is yours and what part is borrowed from the image file.